 How do search engines treat links?
-Arguably, theirs is a scientometric (and associational sociology) approach.
+Theirs arguably is a scientometric (and associational sociology) approach.
 As with social network analysis, the interest is in actor positioning, but not necessarily in terms of distance from one another, or the means by which an actor may be reached through networking.
 Rather, ties are reputational indicators, and may be said to define actor standing.
 Additionally, the approach does not assume that the ties between actors are friendly, or otherwise have utility, in the sense of providing empowering pathways, or clues for successful networking.

-Here I would like to explore how engines treat links as markers of impact and reputation.
+Here I would like to follow how engines treat links as markers of impact and reputation.
 How may an actor's reputation be characterized by the types of hyperlinks given and received?
-Actors can be profiled not only through the quantity of links received, as well as the quantity received from others who themselves have received many links, in the basic search engine algorithm.
-Actors may also be profiled by examining which particular links they give and receive.27 In previous research, my colleagues and I found linking tendencies among domain types, i.e. governments tend to link to other governmental sites only; non-governmental sites tend to link to a variety of sites, occasionally including critics.
-Corporate websites tend not to link, with the exception of collectives of them - industry trade sites and industry 'front groups' do link, though.
+Actors can be profiled not only through the quantity of links received, as well as the quantity they received from others which themselves have received many links, in the basic search engine algorithm.
+Actors may also be profiled by examining which links they give and receive in particular.29 In previous research colleagues and I found linking tendencies among domain types, i.e., governments tend to link to other governmental sites only, non-governmental sites tend to link to a variety of sites, occasionally including critics.
+Corporate Websites tend not to link, with the exception of collectives of them - industry trade sites and industry "front groups" do link.
 Academic and educational sites typically link to partners and initiatives they have created.
-Taken together, these linking proclivities of organizational types display an everyday 'politics of association'.
-28 For example, in work my colleagues and I conducted initially in 1999, we found that while Greenpeace linked to governmental sites, government did not link back.
+Taken together these linking proclivities of organization types show an everyday "politics of association".
+30 For example, in work colleagues and I conducted initially in 1999, we found that Greenpeace linked to governmental sites, and government did not link back.
 Novartis, the multinational corporation, linked to Greenpeace, and Greenpeace did not link back.
-When characterizing an actor according to inlinks and outlinks, one notices whether there is some divergence from the norms, and more generally whether particular links received may reveal something about an actor's reputation.
-A non-governmental organization receiving a link from a governmental site could be construed as a reputation booster, for example.29
+When characterizing an actor according to inlinks and outlinks, one notices whether there is some divergence from the norms, and more generally whether particular links that are received may be telling for an actor's reputation.
+A non-governmental organization receiving a link from a governmental site could be construed as a reputation booster, for example.31